GreatHorizon/library/README.md

 ## Desktop application for university library

+Our application is for library management for Universities, Schools, or something like this.
+It makes work at the library much easier.
-Our application can run on Windows, Linux, MacOS.
+You can run it on Windows, Linux, MacOS.

 To run it you need:

 - Install python